North East Hertfordshire (UK Parliament constituency)

-North East Hertfordshire is a constituency represented in the House of Commons of the UK Parliament since 1997 by Oliver Heald, a Conservative.
+North East Hertfordshire is a constituency represented in the House of Commons of the UK Parliament since 2024 by Chris Hinchliff of the Labour Party.
+On 16 July 2025, Hinchliff was suspended by Labour for "persistent breaches of party discipline".
+He now sits as an Independent.

 Constituency profile

 The constituency includes the towns of Letchworth, Baldock and Royston and the undulating rural area, strewn with traditional English villages primarily to their south, most of which are within the more accessible parts of the London Commuter Belt and west of London Stansted Airport.

 History

-The constituency was created in for the 1997 general election largely from parts of the abolished County Constituency of North Hertfordshire, including Letchworth, Baldock and Royston.
-It also included rural areas of the District of East Hertfordshire transferred from the constituencies of Hertford and Stortford and Stevenage.
+The constituency was created for the 1997 general election largely from parts of the abolished constituency of North Hertfordshire, including Letchworth, Baldock and Royston.
+It also included rural areas of the District of East Hertfordshire transferred from Hertford and Stortford and Stevenage.

-Boundaries
+The seat had been held since its creation for the Conservative Party with comfortable majorities by Sir Oliver Heald, who was previously MP for North Hertfordshire.

+In the 2024 general election, the seat was lost to Labour candidate Chris Hinchliff, a councillor on North Herts District Council.